iamrohitkandpal/Something-About-Data/Tweets Sentiment Analysis/README.md

 TWITTER_ACCESS_TOKEN_SECRET="your_access_token_secret_here"
 ```

+> **✅ API Status**: Twitter API credentials are configured and working!
-> **📝 Note**: Don't have Twitter API?
-No problem!
-The app works with simulated data for demo purposes.
+> **📝 Note**: Without API credentials, the app will use simulated data for demonstration purposes.

 ### 3️⃣ **Launch the Dashboard**
 ```bash